Cladding spraying in Preston

 - Office buildings with curtain walling or panel facades

-Roller shutters, personnel doors, fascias and flashings are usually sprayed within the same visit, so the whole elevation finishes as one rather than as a patchwork of new and old.
-Roof sheets can often be included in the same exercise, which matters because on many of these buildings the roof is weathering faster than the walls and gets noticed last.
+We usually spray roller shutters, personnel doors, fascias and flashings within the same visit.
+That way, the whole elevation finishes as one, rather than as a patchwork of new and old.
+We can often include roof sheets in the same exercise.
+That matters because on many of these buildings the roof is weathering faster than the walls, and gets noticed last.

 Wind-driven rain and what it leaves behind